Pokecord-Official/Pokecord-Guide/commands/view.md

-# Viewing Pokemon
+# Viewing Pokémon

-This is an all in one command that is used to quickly view and edit your pokemon.
-In addition, this command allows the user to edit the party, select a pokemon, release a pokemon, give or take items and add or remove a pokemon from the market.
+This is an all in one command that is used to quickly view and edit your Pokémon.
+In addition, this command allows the user to edit the party, select a Pokémon, release a Pokémon, give or take items and add or remove a Pokémon from the market.
 :::tip
-The very first select menu is used to select a pokemon while the rest of the menus are used to perform actions on the selected pokemon.
+The very first select menu is used to select a Pokémon while the rest of the menus are used to perform actions on the selected Pokémon.
 :::

 ## Symbols
-There are a few symbols displayed next to some stat values that indicate various conditions of a pokemon.
+There are a few symbols displayed next to some stat values that indicate various conditions of a Pokémon.
 - `✦` : Stat has reached max [EV](../strategies/ev.md).
 - `✧` : Reached Max [EV](../strategies/ev.md) threshold.
-- `⌬` : Indicates bred pokemon.
+- `⌬` : Indicates bred Pokémon.
 - `▲` : Indicates IV reroll by [Magic Flute](../items.md#magic-flute).

 ## Search
-The 🔍 button can be used to search for pokemon.
-Search can contain keywords for rarities like `legendary`, `mythical`, `ultrabeast`, `paradox` and `special` in addition to pokemon names and dex numbers.
-The keyword `all` can be used to view all pokemon after a previous search.
+The 🔍 button can be used to search for Pokémon.
+Search can contain keywords for rarities like `legendary`, `mythical`, `ultrabeast`, `paradox` and `special` in addition to Pokémon names and dex numbers.
+The keyword `all` can be used to view all Pokémon after a previous search.
 :::info
 Searching for `common` and `regional` rarity is not supported.
 :::